Antenatal Visit Coverage – Four Visits

 A2: once / twice/ three times / four times / five times / six times/ seven times/ eight times / does not remember

 Calculate the indicator’s value by dividing the number of respondents who attended at least four or more antenatal checks by the total number of interviewed respondents (exclude those who did not remember) and multiplying the result by 100.

-4) If you need to know whom exactly the respondent visited for antenatal care, you will have to ask about each visit individually (i.e. Whom did you see during the first visit? etc.).
-However, this should be assessed only if you interview mothers of children aged 0-12 months who are more likely to remember who they saw.
+4) If you need to know exactly who the respondent visited for antenatal care, you will have to ask about each visit individually (i.e. Who did you see during the first visit? etc.).
+However, this should be assessed only if you interview mothers of children aged 0 – 12 months who are more likely to remember who they saw.

-5) Disaggregate the data by location (rural/urban; nearby a health facility/far from a health facility), socio-economic characteristics (wealth quintile, education level) and mother’s age.
+5) Disaggregate the data by location (rural/urban; near a health facility/far from a health facility), socio-economic characteristics (wealth quintile, education level) and mother’s age.